Rubiks05/Rubiks05/README.md

 </div>

 I am currently a third-period Computer Science student at the Federal University of Paraná (UFPR).
 Furthermore, I am deeply passionate about acquiring new programming skills and thoroughly enjoy my studies.
-My aspiration is to evolve into a highly proficient professional in the tech industry, contributing to the development of innovative and secure solutions in the future.
+Therefore, my aspiration is to evolve into a highly proficient professional in the tech industry, contributing to the development of innovative and secure solutions in the future.

 ### 🌐 My Website:
 **➡️ [Rubiks05.github.io](https://Rubiks05.github.io/)**